programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 The second package, **ndtv**, was built to visualize temporal networks.
 Short for Network Dynamic Temporal Visualizations, **ndtv** renders temporal network data as movies, interactive animations, or other representations of changing relational structures and attributes.

-To properly install these packages on a Mac, you may need to install the command line developer tools if you haven't already.
+Both of these packages extend and depend on the **networkDynamic** package, which provides a robust data structure for storing and manipulating temporal network data.
+It will be automatically installed when you install one of the other two packages, so don't worry about installing it individually.
+Mac users take note: to properly install these packages, you may need to install the Xcode command line developer tools if you haven't already.

 Use the `install.packages()` function as so: